tc39/proposal-type-annotations/README.md

 }
 ```

-It is clear that JSDoc comments are typically more verbose.
+JSDoc comments are typically more verbose.
 On top of this, JSDoc comments only provide a subset of the feature set supported in TypeScript,
-in part because it's difficult to provide syntactic room onto a comment-based representation.
+in part because it's difficult to provide expressive syntax within a comment-based representation.

 Nevertheless, the JSDoc-based syntax remains useful, and the need for some form of type annotations in
 JavaScript was significant enough for the TypeScript team to invest in it.